Pittsburgh Cerebral Palsy Lawyer

 Talk To An Experienced Pittsburgh Birth Injury Lawyer To Learn More

-Cerebral palsy due to medical can be devastating to a family.
+Cerebral palsy due to medical negligence can be devastating to a family.
 Families often have to restructure their entire lives to figure out how to care for their child’s permanent condition, impacting their finances and way of life.

 Someone must be held accountable.
 At Munley Law, we seek justice for the families of children born with neurological disorders, including cerebral palsy.